sagemath/trac_to_gh/Issue 5729.md

 CC:  sage-combinat

+Crystals: cartan_type is a method
-Changed the user interface to have cartan type as a method rather than attribute
+- Changed the API to have cartan type as a method rather than attribute
+- Systematically use .parent() instead of ._parent
+- Minor doc improvements

 Issue created by migration from https://trac.sagemath.org/ticket/5729